top of page

 3. Control Frequency Before It Controls You

+More is not always better.
 For most businesses, optimal social media frequency looks like:

 • 3–5 quality posts per week